Lumen Field: Surface

 The 1997 state referendum stated that the stadium would feature a natural grass surface, but FieldTurf was not an option when the stadium was originally presented to voters according to the Public Stadium Authority.
 Seahawks management reconsidered the playing surface after the Seahawks played on FieldTurf at Husky Stadium during the 2000 and 2001 seasons.
 Artificial turf was installed because it was easier to maintain than natural grass.
 The potential damage to a natural grass field caused by Seattle's frequent rain also made the surface an appealing option.
 In order to keep a grass surface robust under heavy football use during late fall and early winter rains, a $1.8 million irrigation and heating system would have been required.
 The coach of the Seahawks at the time, Mike Holmgren, said that FieldTurf installation was the right decision and stated that "the players love it, and I think this surface will offer a better product on the field for the fans."
 Local soccer fans were concerned that the lack of a natural grass field would hinder Seattle's chances of receiving an MLS expansion franchise.
 They asserted that voters had approved the facility with the understanding that the new stadium was intended for soccer as well as football.
 In a compromise, First & Goal agreed to pay for grass to be installed for special events when needed.

 In 2002, Seahawks Stadium became the first stadium in the NFL to install a FieldTurf artificial field.
 The surface is made of plastic fibers rooted in a mixture of ground rubber and sand.
 The field was replaced in early 2008 after tests showed that compression of sand and rubber increased the risk of player injuries.
 For the second installation, FieldTurf won the bid over Polytan.
 For the replacement surface, a one-inch (two and one-half centimeters) poured rubber foundation was added to prevent the compression from reoccurring.
 Under the naming rights agreement, Qwest paid $500,000 for the installation and First & Goal paid the remaining amount, which was undisclosed.
 By 2010 the FieldTurf's quality had decreased with the blades becoming matted down.
 It also failed FIFA's quality testing to be ranked 2 Star.
 A new FieldTurf surface was laid down in 2012 and it met the requirements of a 2 Star field after testing.
-A new turf field, using the FieldTurf Revolution 360, was installed in February 2016 ahead of the 2016 Sounders season.
+A new turf field, using the FieldTurf Revolution 360, was installed in February 2016 ahead of the 2016 Sounders season; it was replaced in 2019 with a similar composition.
+The stadium received a new surface in 2024 that incorporated the FieldTurf CORE system.